SemiVanilla-MC/Welcome/README.md

 # SemiVanilla Minecraft Server

+Welcome to the official Github org for SemiVanilla MC.
 SemiVanilla is a hard difficulty survival server with RPG elements and a competitive multiplayer experience.
-This repository is contained within the official Github repository for SVMC.
+This repository is contained within the official Github org for SVMC.

+Most content in this org is private and only visible by team members.

 Looking to join the team? - _we are currently not looking for additional team members_